 - Improves posture and balance

-- Good for back pain and stiffness
+- Good for back pain and stiffness in older dogs

 - It’s just great fun!